cs1302uga/cs1302-tutorials/recursion.md

 Each call to `recurse` (called infinitely) sets up a new execution environment (*stack frame*), with new parameters and local variables.
 Each stack frame takes up memory in a special region called the stack.
+When a method returns, the memory taken up in the stack is freed up for other stack frames to use.
-When the stack fills up due to too many method calls, you get a `StackOverflowError`.
+In the situation above, `recurse` never returns.
+In fact, it keeps calling itself and each call adds another stack frame causing the stack to eventually fill up (overflow).
+When the stack fills up due to too many (unreturned) method calls, you get a `StackOverflowError`.

 **ASIDE:** You may have noticed that `StackOverflowError` is reported as an exception but it does not have `Exception` in its name.
 Indeed, it is reported the same as exceptions because it is a sub-class